quangthangisme/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
 Selected database file is corrupted or in wrong format.
     * 1b1.
-TC displays an error message: `"Database file is corrupted.
-Creating backup at <backup_path>."`
+TC displays an error message.
     * 1b2.
 TC creates a backup of the corrupted file.
     * 1b3.
 TC prompts to create new database or cancel.
     * 1b4.
 User chooses to create new database.